Discover Normandy

 Normandy: Discover Honfleur and Deauville

-Deauville is one of the seaside pearls of the Lower Normandy coast.
-World famous, we owe this social resort to the Duke of Morny who, seduced by this site, decided to create a racetrack and above all, to make Deauville the summer meeting place for nobility and celebrities.
+Deauville is one of the seaside gems of the Lower Normandy coast.
+With a worldwide reputation, this fashionable resort owes its existence to the Duke of Morny who, charmed by the site, decided to create a racecourse and, above all, to make Deauville the summer meeting place for nobility and celebrities.

 Discover

-Visit Mont Saint Michel - Farm of the Rançonnière
+Visit Mont Saint Michel - La Rançonnière Farm

 Normandy: Discover the Bay of Mont Saint Michel